Have you made these common email newsletter mistakes?

 Trust is essential

-However, if you create a real relationship and they trust you, they will eagerly want to know what you have to say.
+However, if you create a real relationship and they trust you, they will be eager to know what you have to say.

 Say, for example, our photographer saw a newsletter from a digital photography software company.
 Instead of selling software directly, it had tips on how to use the software, where to get the best prices on equipment, and how to earn more money with fewer clients?